carte731/SNP_Context/README.md

     The program checks for the presence of more than one variant within user specified windows.

 ## Config file
-SNP Context can be used from either the command line or through a config file, with the config file being the perferred method.
+SNP Context can be used with either a **config file** or the **command line**, with the config file being the *perferred* method.
 Listed below are the script input parameters:

 ### General input for config file
-* **Project name (String)**: The name of your project, the working directory will share this name.
+* **Project name (String)**: The name of your project, the working directory will hold this name.

 * **Input email (String)**: Sends user PBS jobs updates.
-If and only if you're using this script on the University Of Minnesota's supercomputing cluster. *reference genome: The reference genome for used for .VCF transformation into .FASTA files.
+If and only if you're using this script on the University Of Minnesota's supercomputing cluster.

+* **reference genome (String of complete path 'pwd -P')**: The reference genome used for .FASTA file creation.

 * **Input file (String)**: The input .VCF file.